abpframework/abp/docs/en/Community-Articles/2020-09-09-Replacing-Email-Template-and-Sending-Emails/POST.md

-# Replacing Email Template and Sending Emails
+# Replacing Email Templates and Sending Emails

 ## Introduction

-Hi, in this step by step article, I will show you how you can replace the existing templates and how you can send emails by using the replaced templates.
+Hi, in this step by step article, we will send an email by using standard email template and then we will replace the standard email template with our new created template, thanks to [Text Templating System](https://docs.abp.io/en/abp/latest/Text-Templating#replacing-the-existing-templates) and [Virtual File System](https://docs.abp.io/en/abp/latest/Virtual-File-System).

+* ABP framework provides a strong and flexible [Text Templating System](https://docs.abp.io/en/abp/latest/Text-Templating).
+So, we can use the text templating system to create dynamic email contents on a template and a model.

+* In this article, we will use `StandardEmailTemplates.Message` as standard email template.
+Then we will create a new template and replace the standard email template with our new template by using [Virtual File System](https://docs.abp.io/en/abp/latest/Virtual-File-System).

+* The `Virtual File System` makes it possible to manage files that do not physically exist on the file system.
+That means we can override `StandardEmailTemplates.Message` template by changing it's path with our new template's path.

 ## Creating the Solution

+> ABP Framework offers startup templates to get into the business faster.

+In this article, I will create a new startup template and perform the operations on this template.
+But if you have already a project you don't need to create a new startup template, you can implement the following steps to your existing project.
+(These steps can be applied to any project.
+(MVC, Angular etc.))

+> If you have already a project you can skip this section.

-Before starting to development, we need to create a solution named `TemplateReplace` (or whatever you want).
-We can download a new startup template by using [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) :
+Before starting to development, we will create a solution named `TemplateReplace` (or whatever you want).
+We can create a new startup template by using [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) :

 ````bash
 abp new TemplateReplace